 Lady Viola did have a very special suit of tattoos, often being billed as "The Most Beautiful Tattooed Woman in the World."
 Along with popular tattoo figures of the time, she had the United States Capitol on her back and the Statue of Liberty and Rock of Ages on her legs.
 During the outdoor season she worked with the likes of the Ringling Bros.
 Circus (1932) and the winter months found her in dime museums like Gorman's in Philadelphia (1930s).

 Lady Viola spent decades in the show business world and was still working with the Thomas Joyland Show at the age of 73!
-Many photos and pitch cards of Viola's career have survived.
-Fred Clark, a mid-west tattooist who did photography as a hobby, took some of my favorite ones.
-He took many beautiful photos of Lady Viola and several of them included Clark and his Amund Dietzel-built traveling tattoo case.
+Many photographs and pitch cards of Viola's career have survived.
+Fred Clark, a mid-west tattooist who did photography as a hobby took many beautiful photographs of Lady Viola that she used for pitch cards.
+Several of them included Clark and his Amund Dietzel-built traveling tattoo case.